 Flu Treatment in Massachusetts, Connecticut, and Westchester, NY

-Flu season began early in Connecticut, Massachusetts, and New York, and is widespread in our region.
+In Connecticut, Massachusetts, and New York, we are preparing for another severe flu season.
 Early flu treatment or testing – if warranted – is critical!
 Walk in to any PhysicianOne Urgent Care center, 7 days a week, this flu season for:

 - Evaluation of flu-like symptoms